 How does coronavirus impact my travel insurance?

-What will I need to make a travel insurance claim?
+What evidence will I need to make a travel insurance claim?

 You’ll need to provide us with

-- Confirmation of the original booking, and which parts of it are non-refundable
+- Confirmation of the original booking and booking terms, including which parts are non-refundable

 - Evidence you’ve tried to get your money back through the travel or accommodation provider

-- Details of any self-isolation advice you’ve been given by either your GP or from NHS 111
+- Where appropriate, details of any self-isolation advice you’ve been given by either your GP, the NHS test and trace service or from NHS 111

 For all claims, our normal policy terms and conditions, exclusions and claims assessment apply.